AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 ### Enhanced caching for translated adaptive form pages {#enhanced-caching-translated-adaptive-forms}

-You can now specify locale as a selector instead of URL argument.
+You can now specify [locale as a selector in the adaptive form URL instead of an argument in adaptive form URL](supporting-new-language-localization.md).
 It helps cache translated adaptive forms on [!DNL Experience Manager Dispatcher].
+Caching translated adaptive form was not possible in previous versions.
+For detailed information about configuring caching for using locale as a selector in the adaptive form URL, see [Configure adaptive form cache at dispatcher](configure-adaptive-forms-cache.md).

 ### Save output of form data model service to a variable {#save-fdm-service-to-variable}

 Form data model allows you to save output of a form data model service to a variable. [!DNL Experience Manager Forms] now automatically maps the type of the form data model service to the type of variable.

 ### Attach multiple files for File Attachment component {#attach-multiple-files}

-You can now attach multiple files to the [!UICONTROL File Attachment] component of adaptive forms.
+You can now [attach multiple files](../../help/forms/using/introduction-forms-authoring.md) to the [!UICONTROL File Attachment] component of adaptive forms.

 ## Key features in previous Experience Manager 6.5 Service Packs {#key-features-previous-service-packs}